OpenChemistry/tomvizdocs/docs/alignment.md

 ![Create tilt series by range](img/set_by_range.png)

-Or, more precisely, each image can be set individually, by choosing ```Set Individually``` from the menu.
+Or, more precisely, each image can be set individually, by choosing <code>Set Individually</code> from the menu.

 ![Create tilt series custom](img/set_individually.png)

 ## Aligning Data

-Data alignment can be accessed through the ```Tomography``` menu.
+Data alignment can be accessed through the <code>Tomography</code> menu.
 In the menu, some automated alignment algorithms are available.
 Users can also choose to make manual alignments.

 ### Image data alignment